-In our experiments, we used two real data sets known as Bibliographic data set and Restaurants data set.
-They are commonly employed which are based on real data gathered from the web.
+In this experiments, two real data sets used are known as Bibliographic data set and Restaurants data set.
+They are commonly employed based on real data gathered from the web.
 The Cora Bibliographic data set is a first real data set.
-That is collection of 1,295 distinct citations to computer science papers of 122 taken from the Cora research paper search engine.
-These citations were split into multiple attributes (authornames, year, title, venue, and pages and other info) by an information extraction method.
-Restaurants data set is a second real data set; it contains 864 entries of restaurant names and additional information, including 112 duplicates that were obtained by integrating records from Fodor and Zagat's guidebooks.
-We used the following attributes from this data set: (restaurant) name, address, city, and specialty.
+That is the collection of 1,295 distinct citations to computer science papers of 122 taken from the Cora research paper search engine.
+These citations were split into multiple attributes (author names, year, title, venue, and pages and other info) by an information extraction method.
+Restaurants data set is a second real data set; it contains 864 entries of restaurant names and additional information, including 112 duplicates that were obtained by integrating records from Fodor and Zagat's guide books.
+The were used from this dataset: following attributes (restaurant) name, address, city, and specialty.